mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/data-feeds/Publishing Data.md

 #### 3.1.
 Using the Pragma Python SDK

-Install the SDK in your virtual envirronement
+Install the SDK in your virtual environment

 ```bash
 pip install pragma-sdk